 Otherwise, category B felonies in Nevada can be sealed five (5) years after the case is closed.
 Though the case can never be sealed if the charge was for:

 In cases where the category B charge gets dropped (so there is no conviction), the court can comply with a record seal request right away.11

-Possibly.
 Many category B felonies qualify as aggravated felonies and/or crimes involving moral turpitude, which are deportable.
-But if the charges get reduced to a non-deportable offense, alien defendants may be able to stay in the U.S. 12 Learn more at our informational page on the criminal defense of non-citizens in Nevada.
+Though if the charges get reduced to a non-deportable offense, alien defendants may be able to stay in the U.S. 12

 Phone us for help . . . .